 Where the evidence concerning the filing or registration of the earlier protected designations of origin or protected geographical indications, or the evidence concerning the content of the relevant national law, is accessible from an online source recognised by the Office, the opponent may submit such evidence by making a reference to that source.
-All official publications and national databases are acceptable to the extent that they originate from the government or official body of the Member State concerned, provided they are publicly accessible and free of charge.
-In addition, references to all of the EU official databases online are accepted (e.g. E-Bacchus, E-Spirit-Drinks, DOOR).
+Where geographical indications protected under European Union legislation are concerned, it is sufficient to refer to a relevant official European Union database (e.g. eAmbrosia).
+Where geographical indications protected under national law are concerned, all official publications and national databases are acceptable to the extent that they originate from the government or official body of the Member State concerned, provided they are publicly accessible and free of charge.